nickhward/Aubo-Pick-And-Place/README.md

 ```
    set(CMAKE_CXX_FLAGS "-fopenmp -fPIC -Wno-deprecated -Wenum-compare -Wno-ignored-attributes -std=c++17")
 ```

+When making GPD I suggest having pcl version 1.9 installed from source.
+If done correctly, the CMakeList.txt will find your version of PCL.
+In the GPD CMakeList.txt I changed the line `find_package(PCL 1.8 REQUIRED)` -> `find_package(PCL 1.9 REQUIRED)`.
+A common error I got was that the CMakeList couldn't find the `PCLConfig.cmake` file.
+This can be fixed by added the following line above the find_package line that was just changed: `set(PCL_DIR "/path/to/PCL/1.9.1/build/PCLConfig.cmake)`.
+You may have to do the same thing with the opencv installation as sometimes the CMakeList will not be able to find the OpenCvConfig.cmake file.
+This can be fixed by using the same function as used for pcl: `set(OpenCV_DIR "/path/to/opencv/build/OpenCVConfig.cmake")`.

 GPD_ROS can be ran using the command `roslaunch gpd_ros ur5.launch`, it will not work right away unfortunately.